Malware attacks and threats are constantly increasing, you can only detect and stop such attacks with these listed practical ways.

 To secure a network, few authentication methods are necessary.
 Multi-factor authentication (MFA), a strong password can be considered a secure authentication method.

 MFA involves two verification steps to access any application, VPN, or online account.
 It is a part of a strong identity and access management policy.
-This authentication method reduces the chance of malware attack.
+This authentication method reduces the chance of malware attacks.

 Do not allow file upload on the website

 A malicious actor can misuse your serve and upload a malicious script on the server.
-It is wise to avoid executables permissions for files, images, or any type of documents.
+It is wise to avoid executable permissions for files, images, or any type of documents.
 There are huge chances of infecting the website with nasty malware.
 There should be another way for users on the website to share the files.

 Use Form Validation